Reading (legislature): Republic of Ireland

 In the Oireachtas of Ireland, the equivalent of the third reading is referred to as the "fifth stage" or "final stage".
 The motion is "That the Bill do now pass", except that the Seanad motion for a money bill is "That the Bill be returned to the Dáil".
 When a bill passes one house, it is sent to the other house and enters at second stage.
 After both houses have passed the bill, it is sent to the President of Ireland to be signed into law.

 Poland

 In the Polish Sejm, the third reading comprises a presentation of the amendments passed in second reading (or of a second committee report on the bill that was returned to committee after second reading), and a voting sequence: first on a motion to reject the bill (if one is introduced), then on the amendments introduced in second reading, and a final vote on the bill as amended.

+United Kingdom

+In both Houses of the British Parliament, after a bill has been reported from the committee to which it was assigned, consideration of the proposal moves to the so-called "Report Stage", during which further amendments may be table and voted on.
+After Report Stage has ended, a debate is held on the final bill, as amended, followed by a vote on the motion "That the Bill be now read a third time".
+If the motion is carried, the bill is passed.